 You can withdraw it after you retire or at the time of leaving the organization.

-Most of the companies do not directly give you cash on separation though.
-You get an option of converting the amount into some kind of insurance policy.
+Most employers do not directly give you cash on separation though.
+You get the option of converting the amount into some kind of insurance policy.

 2. Employer Provident fund Contribution

-Employer PF is part of CTC but does not show up on your Salary Slip.
-If it NOT counted as part of your earnings and hence is not taxed.
+Employer PF is part of CTC not shown on Salary Slip.
+It is NOT counted as part of your earnings and hence not taxed.

 3. Gratuity is part of CTC

-If you leave the organization anytime before 5 years, you cannot claim your Gratuity accumulation.
-You lose it.
+If you leave the organization anytime before 5 years, you lose your Gratuity accumulation.

-Make sure you serve a company for at least 5 years to enjoy your Gratuity.
+Make sure you serve a company for at least 5 years to claim your Gratuity.